LeviParadis/RoboSport370/README.md

 a computer science software engineering class offered by the University of Saskatchewan.
 The project’s purpose is to simulate a battle between robots that have had their AI written in forth code.
 The simulation is developed to work with any forth code so long as it meets the RoboSport370 Standards.

+The RoboSport program also uses the RobotLibrarian as a module the RobotLibrarian is an online server capable of storing and searching through JSON files that contain information about Robots.

 The Latest Version
 --------------------------
 Details of the latest version can be found in the implementation document.